 The Earned Income Credit is only available if your adjusted gross income, or AGI, is less than the applicable maximum for the tax year.
 The applicable maximum AGI depends on your filing status and the number of qualifying children.
-The applicable maximum AGI increases for each qualifying child.
+The applicable maximum AGI increases for up to three qualifying children.
 It is also higher for married taxpayers than for single ones.
 However, if you file your return using the married filing separately filing status, you’re automatically ineligible for the credit.

 Your AGI, which you can find on the first page of your tax return, is equal to your total income subject to the income tax, minus the deductions the IRS refers to as “adjustments to income.”
-In order to be eligible for the credit, BOTH your “Earned Income” (which we discussed above) AND your AGI must be below the applicable limit.
-It is possible for your earned income to be below the threshold but for the AGI to be above the threshold because of the addition of unemployment compensation to AGI.
-This would make you ineligible for the Earned Income Credit.
+In order to be eligible for the credit, you must have “Earned Income” (which we discussed above) AND your Adjusted Gross Income (AGI) must be below the applicable limit.
+It is possible for your earned income to be below the threshold but for your total income and therefore your AGI to be above the threshold because of the addition of unemployment compensation.
+This could make you ineligible for the Earned Income Credit.

 To find the AGI thresholds for your specific situation, see: IRS Publication 596.
 If you use TurboTax to prepare your taxes, we’ll ask simple questions, do all the calculations and tell you whether or not you’re eligible for the credit.